EntityProcess/MultiBuildDotNet/README.md

 # MultiBuildDotNet

 **MultiBuildDotNet** is a .NET console app designed to sequentially build multiple `.NET` solutions based on a configuration file.
-The app allows users to specify custom commands (e.g., `dotnet build` or `devenv.com`) to run for each solution and substitutes the solution paths dynamically.
+The app allows users to specify custom commands (e.g., `dotnet build`) to run for each solution and substitutes the solution paths dynamically.
 It also reads a master build order config file to ensure that solutions are built in the correct order.

 ## Features